Breast Cancer

 There are many opinions regarding what constitutes beneficial and optimal nutrition during and after cancer treatment.
 Consideration of personal choices, cultural background, financial affordability, and availability of foods and markets often determines not only individual but family dietary possibilities.

-Recognizing the effects of quality food and balanced nourishment as treatment modalities supports current knowledge of its ability to reduce side effects of treatment and accelerate recovery; and after treatment its ability to restore energy and reduce fatigue, strengthen, and add resilience to the immune system, and promote the prevention of recurrence.
-Related benefits can also be expected by moderating alcohol. avoiding empty high-calorie sugary foods and drinks, restricting the intake of food additives and chemicals, and overindulgence in fast-food meals.
+Recognizing the effects of quality food and balanced nourishment as treatment modalities supports current knowledge of its ability to reduce side effects of treatment and accelerate recovery and, after treatment, its ability to restore energy and reduce fatigue, strengthen and add resilience to the immune system, and promote the prevention of recurrence.
+Related benefits can also be expected by moderating alcohol.
+Avoiding empty, high-calorie, sugary foods and drinks, restricting the intake of food additives and chemicals, and overindulgence in fast-food meals.
 Combining these approaches offers flexibility without rigidity with the goal of your long-term survival rather than following the perfect diet, because there isn’t one.

-During chemotherapy and radiation just to feel like eating can be difficult.
+During chemotherapy and radiation, just to feel like eating can be difficult.
 Getting to the store to shop and preparing meals can be an energy drain.
 So enlisting assistance and even home food delivery can be an asset.
 Using clean quality protein and /or collagen powders mixed with organic nut, dairy, or goat milk offer easily digestible and assimilated nutrients for repair and support.
 They can be taken in small amounts based on appetite and used as a meal or snack.
 Cooked foods, soups, and stews offer foods that are cooked and warm and help replenish digestive energy.

 Also, during active treatment many physicians are wary of supplements, and while their prudent use under practitioner guidance is useful, a planned diet can offer combinations of essential nutrients.
 Since your oncologist will have limited dietary and nutritional background, consultation with a nutritional consultant after treatment can be helpful but will be less productive during treatment as compliance with recommendations can be challenging.